goatshriek/stumpless/docs/test.md

 module.
 If you want to be even MORE focused, you can pass the `gtest_filter` option to the executable.
 For example, to run all `SetParam` tests, you could do `./function-test-entry --gtest_filter=SetParam`.

+There are special targets that group other types of tests as well.
+ * `check-cpp` runs the C++ bindings test suite
+ * `check-thread-safety` runs the thread safety test suite
+ * `run-thread-safety-test-<name>` builds and runs the thread safety test with the given name
+ * `run-performance-test-<name>` builds and runs the benchmark with the given name